 For this configuration, you have two main options:

-- Using reader logins (either KnowledgeOwl reader accounts or reader accounts created through a variety of integrations)
+- Using reader logins (either KnowledgeOwl reader accounts or reader accounts created through a variety of integrations, such as Single Sign-On or remote authentication)

 - Using a shared IP, password, or combination

-Each is explained in more detail below, but the gist is that you set the Default Access to any option other than Public, and then configure it appropriately.
+Each is explained in more detail below, but the gist is that you set the Content authentication to any option other than Public and then configure it appropriately.

 Refer to Create a private knowledge base for more information.